 Even if you narrow down the search criteria, the volume is substantial.

-Just like Google’s algorithms, Fine Art America’s algorithms determine how images show up in search.
+Like Google’s algorithms, Fine Art America’s algorithms determine how images appear in search.

-The items that receive the most views will be shown at the top of the search, so you need to share your pages on all of your social media accounts.
+The items that receive the most views will be shown at the top of the search, so you must share your pages on your social media accounts.

 The key is to share your products at different times and on different days on your social media accounts to be seen by different people.

 Share With Your Email List

 I would like to talk about the last selling on Fine Art America tip is to share Fine Art America art prints with your email list.

 It will be easier to land a sale with the people who joined your email list than trying to find new buyers.

-The people who gave you their email address did so because they have a passion for your work and want to keep updated on any new products you are selling.
+The people who gave you their email address did so because they have a passion for your work and want to keep updated on any new products you sell.

 Develop a newsletter calendar and promote new work and older work.

 Many artists only promote new work in their newsletters, missing out.

 You will always be adding new people to your list, and those people did not see your older work.

 Maybe someone was interested in an older piece but could not purchase it when you promoted it, and when they see it again, you might inspire them to buy the print at that time.

 Final Thoughts About Selling On Fine Art America:

 Selling fine art or selling reproductions of your art takes time and a lot of hard work.

-You will have to develop an art marketing plan that compliments your business goals if you wish to sell your art online.
+You must develop an art marketing plan that compliments your business goals if you wish to sell your art online.

 Working on all marketing strategies will help you attract art buyers online.

 Fine Art America is an art-selling website that does most of the work for you, but you will have to drive traffic to your listings to land a sale.